superkabuki/threefive_is_SCTE35/hls.md

 # [ Cool Features ]

-* threefive3 hls can resume when started in the middle of an ad break.
+* threefive hls can resume when started in the middle of an ad break.
 ```rebol
             2023-10-13T05:59:50.24Z Resuming Ad Break
             2023-10-13T05:59:50.34Z Setting Break Timer to 17.733